-Action G.3.1.A Continue to conduct education and outreach as required by the City's NPDES Phase II Permit, and expand the program by offering different types of events across multiple sectors, such as educational opportunities for homeowners and developers.
+Continue to conduct education and outreach as required by the City's NPDES Phase II Permit, and expand the program by offering different types of events across multiple sectors, such as educational opportunities for homeowners and developers.

-Action G.3.1.B Provide leadership in a regional stormwater outreach group such as the Stormwater Outreach Group (SOGGIES) regional forum.
+Provide leadership in a regional stormwater outreach group such as the Stormwater Outreach Group (SOGGIES) regional forum.

-Action G.3.1.C Update the City's stormwater webpage to include new information on Low Impact Development code updates and revised drainage standards.
+Action G.3.1.C

-Action G.3.1.D Update educational brochures and handouts on changes to Low Impact Development codes and revised stormwater standards.
+Update the City's stormwater webpage to include new information on Low Impact Development code updates and revised drainage standards.

-Objective G.3.2 Work with community members to promote stewardship of local storm and surface water resources
+- Action G.3.1.D Update educational information on changes to Low Impact Development codes and revised stormwater standards using various printed and on-line formats. - Objective G.3.2 Work with community members to promote stewardship of local storm and surface water resources. - Action G.3.2.A Provide education, outreach and support to community volunteer groups such as the Boy Scouts to promote Drain Ranger program.